Sunshine Meadows Hike: Banff Trail Guide

 Beyond the Simpson Viewpoint, it’s a short walk through the forest until you get your first glimpse of the larger Laryx Lake.
 In short order, you’ll be hiking along the south and east shores of Laryx Lake, getting an up-close view of the startling clarity of the water.

 You’ll alternate between hiking trail and wooden boardwalks along the lakeshore.
-Perhaps walk quickly through the patch of cow parsnip (a favorite food of grizzly bears!)
+Perhaps walk quickly through the patch of cow parsnip, which is a favourite food of grizzly bears!

 From here, you’ll need to backtrack for 1.3 km back to the trail junction just below the Standish Viewing Deck.
 This leg of the hike is mostly uphill, but it’s never overly strenuous.

-If you don’t have the time to continue on to the Monarch Lookout Trail, you can head back to the Standish Chairlift and take it back down the village.
+If you don’t have the time to continue on to the Monarch Viewpoint Trail, you can head back to the Standish Chairlift and take it back down the village.

 Congratulations!
 Once you pass the Twin Cairns Junction and hike towards the Monarch Viewpoint, your uphill climbing is largely over for the day.
 I trust you’ll find the 130 m elevation gain wasn’t that bad.